zixi-qi/DeepSeek-V3/README.md

 3. **LMDeploy**: Enables efficient FP8 and BF16 inference for local and cloud deployment.
 4. **TensorRT-LLM**: Currently supports BF16 inference and INT4/8 quantization, with FP8 support coming soon.
 5. **vLLM**: Support DeepSeek-V3 model with FP8 and BF16 modes for tensor parallelism and pipeline parallelism.
+6. **LightLLM**: Supports single-node or multi-node deployment with DeepSeek-V3 FP8 and BF16.
-6. **AMD GPU**: Enables running the DeepSeek-V3 model on AMD GPUs via SGLang in both BF16 and FP8 modes.
+7. **AMD GPU**: Enables running the DeepSeek-V3 model on AMD GPUs via SGLang in both BF16 and FP8 modes.
-7. **Huawei Ascend NPU**: Supports running DeepSeek-V3 on Huawei Ascend devices.
+8. **Huawei Ascend NPU**: Supports running DeepSeek-V3 on Huawei Ascend devices.

 Since FP8 training is natively adopted in our framework, we only provide FP8 weights.
 If you require BF16 weights for experimentation, you can use the provided conversion script to perform the transformation.